 I am particularly interested in how the Paniya engage with policies of public health, development practice, environmental/resource management, native title, globalisation and governance.
 In essence, I explore the ways in which the Paniya attempt to maintain a sense of place, identity and well-being in a world where every body else keeps trying to tell them how to live and who to be.

-I have taught at the University of New South Wales, Macquarie University, Western Sydney University and the University of Wollongong.
+I have taught at the University of New South Wales, Macquarie University, Western Sydney University, the University of Wollongong, and the University of Notre Dame.
 The subjects I have taught include:

 - Human Evolution and Diversity (2010, 2012, 2014, 2017)

 - Introduction to Anthropology: Identity and Difference (2009, 2012)